awsdocs/amazon-forecast-developer-guide/doc_source/related-time-series-datasets.md

 + The last data point was recorded in the target time series dataset on 2019\-07\-01\.
 +  The forecast horizon is 10 days\.
 + The forecast granularity is daily \(`D`\)\.

-This means that the user had to include data points up until 2019\-07\-11\.

 A "`…`" row indicates all of the data points in between the previous and succeeding rows\.